 The syntax group engages in all three kinds of research, with special emphasis on the third, typically Minimalist question.
 Empirically, the syntax group has done extensive work on ellipsis, movement and islands, control, anaphoric binding, applicative constructions, linearization phenomena, and binding and quantifier scope, among others.
 Furthermore, while we aim to be at the forefront of syntactic theory (particularly within the Minimalist program), we constantly aim, in our classes and in our research, to find insight from earlier generative models developed over the past sixty years.

-The Syntax Lab meets weekly, bringing together students, faculty, postdocs and visitors to discuss works in progress.
+The Syntax/Semantics Lab meets once or twice a month, bringing together students, faculty, postdocs and visitors to discuss works in progress.